 g.
 Reevaluation Schedule.
 Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one): Every three months Every six months Every twelve months Other schedule Specify the other schedule: h.
 Qualifications of Individuals Who Perform Reevaluations.
 Specify the qualifications of individuals who perform reevaluations (select one): The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.
 The qualifications are different.
 Specify the qualifications: i.
 Procedures to Ensure Timely Reevaluations.
 Per 42 CFR §441.303(c)(4), specify the procedures that the state employs to ensure timely reevaluations of level of care (specify): In accordance with the AE Operating Agreement, the AE is responsible to complete the reevaluation of need for an ICF/ID or ICF/ORC level of care within 365 days of the participant's initial evaluation and subsequent anniversary dates of reevaluations.
 The reevaluation shall be completed by a QDDP and shall be based on the participant's continuing need for an ICF/ID or ICF/ORC level of care, his or her progress toward meeting plan outcomes, the content of the service plan, continued need for supports provided through the waiver and consideration of alternate methods of care. j.
 Maintenance of Evaluation/Reevaluation Records.
 Per 42 CFR §441.303(c)(3), the state assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
-Specify the location(s) where records of evaluations and reevaluations of level of care are maintained: Records are maintained at the AE office where the participant is registered, per the AE Operating Agreement ppendix B: Evaluation/Reevaluation of Level of Care Quality Improvement: Level of Care a.
+Specify the location(s) where records of evaluations and reevaluations of level of car are maintained: are maintained.
+Pagerds are maintained at the AE office where the participant is registered, per the AE Operating Agreement Records are maintained at the AE office where the participant is registered, per the AE Operating Agreement ppendix B: Evaluation/Reevaluation of Level of Care Quality Improvement: Level of Care Carrier V a.
 Methods for Discovery: Level of Care Assurance/Sub-assurances